CollabAR-Source/RMVMDD/README.md

 ### 2.1 Hierarchical structure of the pristine image set
 ### 2.2 Hierarchical structure of the single distortion Multi-view image sets
 ### 2.3 Hierarchical structure of the multiple distortion Multi-view image sets

+## 4. <span id="4">Citation</span>

+Please cite the following paper in your publications if the dataset helps your research.

+## 5. <span id="5">Acknowledgments</span>

+The authors of this dataset are [Zida Liu](https://zidaliu.github.io/), [Guohao Lan](https://guohao.netlify.com/), and [Maria Gorlatova](https://maria.gorlatova.com/).
+This work was done in the [Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/) at [Duke University](https://www.duke.edu/).

+Contact Information of the contributors:

+* zida.liu AT duke.edu
+* guohao.lan AT duke.edu
+* maria.gorlatova AT duke.edu

+This work is supported by the Lord Foundation of North Carolina and by NSF awards CSR-1903136 and CNS-1908051.